 The ESO will provide monthly updates to industry on the usage of the funds available (i.e. ESO WCF and BSUoS fund)

 Should 80% of total funds available be used, the ESO will begin providing updates each working day on usage to industry

+As today, balancing service cost forecasts will continue to be published over a 2-year time horizon, and updated monthly.

 Invoicing